dbbs-lab/arborize/README.md

 # arborize
-A Python package that allows Arbor-like descriptions of cell models for NEURON.
+A framework to package NEURON cell models following a clear separation between cell model description and its implementation in NEURON.
+Cell models described using this framework are highly portable, testable and distributable.